 UPDATE 8/24/17: I am writing this 3+ years after the original post.
 Just wanted to let you all know that the divisions are thriving and you can see how they look now by clicking here.

 I am still in the process of recovering from all of the plants that were lost over this past harsh winter; specifically trying to replace said plants.
 I have purchased some new shrubs and moved some other plants around to fill the voids.
-It's a pain in the ass but I love it.
-The challenge of pulling it all together keeps my going at 200 mph day and night.
+It’s a pain in the ass but I love it.
+The challenge of pulling it all together keeps me going at 200 mph day and night.